jfarris587/webflavor-react/README.md

 ```

 The initial app state is show in the console.log at the start of the course.
 If the developer wishes to see it on every state change, they can console.log() the state from index.js within the subscribe method.

+### Persisting State

+In order to have the state persist through reloads and on browser closes, the application implements Redux Persist, which is a library for using localStorage in the background to persist the data.
+All data within the Redux state will be persisted, however, data that lies in component states, will not be persisted.

+Therefore, if a button is clicked and has its state changed to "color: blue" then on the refresh it will go back to its default color.
+This is because that buttons state was not from the Redux state.
+Any and all data that is critical for the application as a whole should be contained within the Redux state.
+For example, to try this, the state of the modal is contained within the Redux state, if you open the glossary, then refresh, it will still be open.